larryturner/diamondback/readme.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -   `Log <https://larryturner.github.io/diamondback/diamondback.commons#module-diamondback.commons.Log>`__
-    singleton instance which formats and writes log entries using the loguru package with a specified level and stream.
+    singleton instance which formats and writes log entries with a specified level and stream using the loguru package.
 Log entries contain an ISO-8601 datetime and level.
 Dynamic stream redirection and level specification are supported.

 -   `RestClient <https://larryturner.github.io/diamondback/diamondback.commons#module-diamondback.commons.RestClient>`__
-    instances define a client for simple REST service requests.
-An API and an elective dictionary of parameter strings are encoded to build a URL, elective JSON or binary data are defined in the body of a request, and a JSON or binary data response is returned and decoded.
-Caching may be useful in environments with intermittent or inconsistent network connectivity.
-If caching is specified, requests are cached when a service is not live, and sent in order during a subsequent request when a service is live.
+    instances define a client for simple REST service requests using the requests package.
+An API and an elective dictionary of parameter strings are encoded to build a URL, elective JSON or binary data are defined in the body of a request, and a requests response containing JSON or binary data is returned.
+URL and proxy definition are supported.

 -   `Serial <https://larryturner.github.io/diamondback/diamondback.commons#module-diamondback.commons.Serial>`__
-    singleton instance which encodes and decodes an instance or collection with JSON, or base-64 encoded gzip JSON binary format.
+    singleton instance which encodes and decodes an instance or collection with JSON, or base-64 encoded gzip JSON binary format using the jsonpickle packages.

 `filters <https://larryturner.github.io/diamondback/diamondback.filters>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^